netgitry/bakedbyacherryontop/content/pages/cakes.md

     type: section_cta
     title: We have cakes
     subtitle: 'for different Themes, Occasions & Functions'
-  - title: We have cakes for all occasions
+  - title: We have CAKES for all occasions
     section_id: lorem-ipsum
     image_alt: lorem-ipsum
     image_position: left